testmycode/tmc-core/README.md

  - get unread code reviews
  - get new exercises and updated exercises
  - send feedback on an exercise
- - send snapshots to spyware server
+ - send snapshots to server
  - paste code to the tmc pastebin

 # Usage